eXish/repo-forgottendelivery/README.md

 > - Guns
 > - Trackers

-**Note that most items received from these packages are temporary and will disappear after leaving the level.** Items like the power crystals and upgrades will be permanent once used.
+**Note that most items received from these packages are temporary and will disappear after leaving the level.** Items like the energy crystals and upgrades will be permanent once used.

 By default a single package has a 50% chance to spawn each level, and a 25% chance to be big.
 These settings can be changed in the config file.
 Below are the names of the item types the config file will use for drops: